NeuroDataDesign/LIDS/README.md

 jupyter notebook
 ```

-and navigate to the demo notebook.
+and navigate to the demo notebook. **Note, the path to imported files in the demo notebook are relative to our folder structure.
+Please, change the paths to the files to match your folder structure to ensure successful completion of our pipeline**

 ### Mac:

+Create an evironment to run the notebook: